paarthsiloiya/ClassDeck/README.md

 - Only requests **read-only Google Classroom scopes**
 - Your customizations are stored **locally in your own database**
 - Actual Classroom data is never modified

 ---

+## 📖 Documentation

+Full documentation is available at [https://paarthsiloiya.github.io/ClassDeck/](https://paarthsiloiya.github.io/ClassDeck/).

+It includes:
+- **Quick Start Guide**: How to set up and run the app.
+- **Configuration**: Detailed guide on Google API setup.
+- **Developer Guide**: Information about the codebase structure and modules.

+---